cvairlis/UOMacedonia_JavaLabs2014/Exercise-Homework_2/README.md

 The other new class is called Post.

 Second exercise:
-Porst obect are been created within User Class Method Extended relationship between classes,
+Post objects are been created within User Class Method Extended relationship between classes,
 Collections used: ArrayList<customObject>,
 YES Inheritance, NO Polymorphism,